Ancient Egyptian Chronology

 The history of Ancient Egypt has been pieced together by scholars from a number of sources, some more reliable than others.
-The Egyptians recorded the date of an event by noting how many years the current Pharoah had been on the throne (regnal dating), and we don't know how long many of the Pharoahs reigned.
+The Egyptians recorded the date of an event by noting how many years the current Pharaoh had been on the throne (regnal dating), and we don't know how long many of the Pharaohs reigned.
 Co-regencies and the overlapping of certain dynasties also added to the difficulty in verifying dates, so the orthodox chronology makes a number of assumptions in order to come up with the dates given below.
 However, these assumptions are not accepted by everyone.

 The Orthodox Chronology makes three important links between Egyptian history and that of her neighbours in order to establish a dating system.

 The Sacking of Thebes

 In 664 BC Thebes was sacked by the Assyrian king, Ashurbanipal in retaliation for a revolt led by Pharaoh Taharka (Dynasty Twenty Five).
 This date is confirmed in Assyrian, Babylonian, Egyptian text and is considered to be secure by most scholars.